-I am an applied microeconomist at the Brattle Group.
+I am an Economist at Amazon.

 RESEARCH